 NIJ's Program of Research Examining Violence Against American Indian (AI) and Alaska Native (AN) Women living in Indian Country and Alaska Native villages

-A nationally representative sample of self-identified AI and AN men and women using the Centers for Disease Control and Prevention's National Intimate Partner and Sexual Violence survey that offers the most comprehensive overview on the prevalence of violence and includes both lifetime and past year measures.
+This study comprises a nationally representative sample of self-identified AI and AN men and women using the Centers for Disease Control and Prevention’s National Intimate Partner and Sexual Violence survey and offers the most comprehensive overview on the prevalence of violence and includes both lifetime and past year measures.
 This study will provide the best representation of self-identified AI and AN people living in the U.S. than is currently available.